azsk/AzTS-docs/MMA Removal Utility/README.md

 ```
 ### Schedule or Trigger Removal phase
 Removal phase is disabled by default.
-Users need to enable/schedule it after validating the inventory of resource list prepared in the Discovery phase.
+Users need to enable/schedule it after validating the inventory of resources prepared in the Discovery phase.
 Command **Update-AzTSMMARemovalUtilityRemovalTrigger** can be used to:

 1. Enable/disable removal phase
 2. Trigger/Schedule removal phase